pol-33/ccbda-labs/README.md

 ## Submit Your Assignment
 ### ❓ Question 11: How much time did you spend on this session?
+To complete the activities in this lab, we dedicated roughly 4 hours in total.
+This time was mainly split between exploring AWS Cloud services (the AWS Academy modules 6 and 7 took about two hours), gaining a deeper understanding of the Python code implementation, and writing the required answers and documentation for the assignment.

 ### ❓ Question 12: What challenges did you encounter, and how did you overcome them?